recursion-computing/starcel-panda3d/README.md

 * Everything and ES CLI for quickly searching the Windows file system
 * FFmpeg for editing audio and video
 * dlp for downloading videos
-* WinPython: Not intended for use with StarcelPy - IDLE, IPython QT Console, Jupyter, Pyzo, QT, Spyder, VS Code
+* WinPython: Not intended for use with Starcel-Python - IDLE, IPython QT Console, Jupyter, Pyzo, QT, Spyder, VS Code

 ### How to run
 Run the program by executing ```python render_pipeline\Starcel\server.py``` and ```python render_pipeline\Starcel\client.py``` you can run as many clients as you want, but full replication of those clients and a full compiled release is currently a WIP.